obytes/react-native-template-obytes/docs/docs/stay-updated.md

 sidebar_position: 10
 ---

-# Stay updated with react native
+# Stay Up-to-Date with React Native

-Make sure to check the links below to stay updated about react native news:
+Make sure to check out the links below to stay up-to-date with React Native news.
+NOTE: We are in favor of reducing the number of news sources you use to avoid feeling overwhelmed.
+Therefore, we have only included resources that we think are essential and deserve your attention.

 **Websites:**